bhall2001/flyballmanager-www/docs/online.md

 Online integration is not enabled by default.
 The integration **REQUIRES** a good, reliable wifi connection.
 If the device running Flyball Manager looses it's network connection to ondeckmanager.com realtime updates will stop.

 When the tournament date is close feel free to turn on the integration.
-To see the online schedule you must have generated a schedule.
+To see the schedule online there must be a schedule generated.

 ![Online Switches](/img/settings-online-switches.svg)